 3. Pearse Street Station

 I’m sure many of you have boarded a train at this railway station.
 Sometimes the busy area can become dazing, especially when you’re in a rush to get somewhere, but if you took a minute to look around and take in the surroundings, you would see this place has massive potential.
-The roof would be the ideal place to project visuals, along with the sound echoing around the opening space.
+The roof would be the ideal place to project visuals, along with the sound echoing around the open space.
 Actually, we could even host a ‘room’ on one of the trains.

 Now abandoned, Tripod was one of Dublin’s greatest clubs, hosting acts like Richie Hawtin, Sven Vath, Carl Craig and more over the years, before it shut its doors in 2012.
-Every time old attendees of the venue pass it on Harcourt Street, they can’t help but reminisce.
+Every time old attendee of the venue passes it on Harcourt Street, they can’t help but reminisce.
 If only we could knock down the barricades and hold one more rave in that iconic venue, just like old times.

 1. Phoenix Park Tunnel

 This train tunnel opening in 1877, well over a century ago, and is still intact.
 It’s still used the odd time to bring GAA fans to Croke Park, so you know what that means, it’s accessible.
 When I look at images of the disturbing tunnel I can’t help but think of ‘The Prodigy – Firestarter‘ music video.
-In fact, take a look at the image below and imagine Keith and Co. playing that track to hundreds of people in that tunnel.

 Words: Jordan Kinlan